5 Ways You Can Use Content Curation to Write Killer Blog Posts

 For marketers, its definition is more than that.
 It is a medium through which the eminence of a brand can be strengthened.
 It involves researching the topic that pertains to your brand and then turning the collected information into something valuable for the public.

 The episodic writer’s block is something that every author goes through, and curating content helps with finding inspiration: the biggest hindrance in creating original pieces.

 By focusing on high-quality sources and drawing inspiration from existing articles can help you come up with larger amounts of data for your blog and enable you to increase the frequency of posts per month.

 What are the ways to use content curation?

-Now that we’ve comprehended how content curation can prove to be highly efficient in producing fresh content, we need to understand that just collecting content and throwing it to your audience doesn’t cut it.
+Now that we’ve comprehended how content curation can prove highly efficient in producing fresh content, we need to understand that just collecting content and throwing it to your audience doesn’t cut it.
 This could result in a negative impact on your blog’s SEO and cause plagiarism disputes.

 There are five guidelines you need to follow to curate content for your blog.

 If you’re trying to build your brand, then sticking to your niche/industry is a good rule of thumb.
 Consistency is key to building an audience that finds your blog to be a reliable source of information.
 Going by the same logic, this is how you can find topics- by exploring reliable sources in your industry.

 One quick method to monitor your industry is by creating feeds and adding dependable sources to aggregate content from.
 Cronycle has nifty pre-curated topics that have top thought leaders/influencers and content shared by them.
 This can be a quick way to come across new sources to curate content from or explore their content to see what their sources are.

 Using your competitors as sources to curate content is another good way to get an idea of what type of content they are sharing and performing well.
 Ahrefs shows organic search terms and metrics for competitors, which helps track them and outrank them.